Get 50% off our limited company packages for your first three months

 The service is designed to be 'self-serve’ and HMRC has said claims will be paid within six working days.
 If you need Crunch to submit your claim, we won’t be able to submit a claim as quickly as you can yourself.

 If you would like to Crunch to make a submission on your behalf, we are able to do this.
 While you will need to pay for the service, we can assure you our fees are among the lowest across UK accountancy Practices.
 Contact your client managers for more information about the service.

 To avoid delays, we strongly recommend you submit your claims yourself.

 HMRC cannot answer any queries from your employees – they will need to raise these with you, as their employer, directly.

 Our CJRS guide for employers provides all the information you will need and instructions on how to make a claim.
 Please note the guide will be updated as more information is published by HMRC.

 HMRC have confirmed that the Coronavirus Job Retention Scheme (CJRS) does cover ‘office holders’ including salaried limited company directors and salaried individuals who are directors of their own personal service company.
-It covers up to 80% of PAYE salary up to a maximum of £2,500 per month - there is no cover for any income from dividends.
+It covers up to 60% of PAYE salary up to a maximum of £1,875 per month in October, there is no cover for any income from dividends.